Student Freedom Initiative

 As previously stated, Student Freedom Initiative works with Benedict College to provide students with mentoring and internship opportunities, as well as tutoring.
 All of which are free for any student and for which all students are eligible on the basis of availability.

 The Student Freedom Agreement; however, has begun at Benedict College and all participating institutions with more limited availability.
-Initially, the Student Freedom Agreement, a financing alternative, will only be available to juniors and seniors in STEM-focused majors, as determined by credit hour.
+Initially, the Student Freedom Agreement, an income-contingent private educational loan, will only be available to juniors and seniors in STEM-focused majors, as determined by credit hour.

 Benedict College administration in collaboration with Student Freedom Initiative has decided that students meeting the requirements in the following majors may apply for participation in the Student Freedom Agreement: